of graduate employers say relevant experience is essential to getting a job with them

 DDM can be achieved from either an Extended Diploma or a combination* of smaller BTEC qualifications.

 Irish Leaving Certificate: Grade profile of three subjects at H2 including biology and one subject at H3.
 The remaining tariff points can be made up of Higher or Ordinary subject grades.

-Irish Leaving Certificates grades of the following will be accepted as GCSE qualifications from within the subject areas above.
+Irish Leaving Certificate grades of the following will be accepted as GCSE equivalencies in the subjects above:

 - O1-O4 or A1-C3 (Ordinary Level)